czett/go2klo/README.md

 - Mutliple languages (9 in total)
 - Responsive design, conveniently usable on mobile now.
 - Notification system, including pushing new ones and marking old ones as read.
-- Leaderboard of users with most ratings
+- Leaderboard of users with most ratings.
 - Chunk Loading for explore page!
 - In Google Index since 15th January, 2025